duwcston/Image-Classification-Using-Pets-Dataset/README.md

 ## User Interface

-The Application of these model can be found in this repo: [[Pet Image Classification Web App](https://github.com/Ho-Gia-Khang/Dog-and-Cats-Breeds-Detection.git)]
+The Application of these models can be found in this repo: [[Pet Image Classification Web App](https://github.com/Ho-Gia-Khang/Dog-and-Cats-Breeds-Detection.git)]